Leonardo da Vinci’s Christ painting sells for record $450M

 NEW YORK (AP) — A painting of Christ by the Renaissance master Leonardo da Vinci sold for a record $450 million (380 million euros) at auction on Wednesday, smashing previous records for artworks sold at auction or privately.

-The painting, called “Salvator Mundi,” Italian for “Savior of the World,” is one of fewer than 20 paintings by Leonardo known to exist and the only one in private hands.
+The painting, “Salvator Mundi,” Latin for “Savior of the World,” is one of fewer than 20 paintings by Leonardo known to exist and the only one in private hands.
 It was sold by Christie’s auction house, which didn’t immediately identify the buyer.

+“‘Salvator Mundi’ is a painting of the most iconic figure in the world by the most important artist of all time,” said Loic Gouzer, co-chairman of post-war and contemporary art at Christie’s.
+“The opportunity to bring this masterpiece to the market is an honor that comes around once in a lifetime.”

-A backer of the “Salvator Mundi” auction had guaranteed a bid of at least $100 million (85 million euros), the opening bid of the auction, which ran for 19 minutes.
+A backer of the “Salvator Mundi” auction had guaranteed a bid of at least $100 million (85 million euros).
+The bidding opened at $75 million and ran for 19 minutes.
 The price hit $300 million about halfway through the bidding.

 People in the auction house gallery applauded and cheered when the bidding reached $300 million and when the hammer came down on the final bid, $400 million.
 The record sale price of $450 million includes the buyer’s premium, a fee paid by the winner to the auction house.